 We find that this slow cooker oatmeal is delicious the next day, so store any leftovers in an airtight container in the refrigerator.

-When ready to eat, reheat the oatmeal for a minute to a minute and a half in the microwave or until the desired temperature.
-You may need to add extra milk (or milk alternative) to moisten the oatmeal after it’s reheated.
+When ready to eat, reheat the oatmeal for a minute and a half in the microwave or until the desired temperature.
+You may need to add extra milk (or milk alternative) to moisten the oatmeal after it's reheated.